This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 From the visitor center, the tour follows a loosely packed, gravel road, with the first stop at the Watkins family cemetery.
 Here, rough stone steps lead up a grade where a low stone wall has steps leading over it.

 Next is the Watkins home.
-Access to the home is over natural turf with an initial slope of about 5 percent.
+Access to the home is over natural turf with an initial slope of about 5%.
 The porch has two steps and the threshold has another step.
 Inside, doorways are wide and rooms are accessible.
 A railed stairway goes to the bedrooms on the east side of the second floor.
 There is a very narrow stairway with no railing leading to the bedrooms on the west side of the second floor.
 The back porch has a railed ramp to the back entrance.

 Watkins Mill is just down the road from the house.
 There is a steep incline between the mill and the gravel road.
 Access is over grass turf to the engine room and the front entrance.
 There is a ramp into the front door or entrance into the back threshold allows handicap access even with the uneven brick floors.
 Existing conditions such as excessive heat, uneven floors, and steep stairways should be taken into account before touring.

-Franklin School and Mt.
-Vernon Church Area
+Franklin School and Mount Vernon Church Area

-The level parking area is of one-inch gravel.
+The level parking area is of 1-inch gravel.
 An accessible vault toilet is located here and has a paved, handicap parking space.
 Access to the buildings is along the packed gravel road, which has minimal slopes.
 A handicap ramp with side curbs crosses the ditch and the area is natural turf from there on.
 The church sits quite near to the road.
-This building has two high, limestone steps to the porch plus a six-inch high threshold.
+This building has two high, limestone steps to the porch plus a 6-inch-high threshold.
 The school is reached by navigating a narrow, v-shaped gate and crossing an expanse of natural turf.
 This unusual structure has four steps plus a threshold.

 Off of the parking lot past the park's shelter, you’ll find an accessible picnic site, which provides an extended-end table and a pedestal grill.
 Handicap parking spaces are adjacent to a system of paved pathways that access the picnic site, vault toilet, hiking/bicycling path and an accessible fishing dock.
 The fishing dock has a shady bench and seating area for your convenience.